subvod/examples/README.md

 1. Download and install [Python](https://www.python.org/downloads/).
 Restart your system if you chose to add Python to `%PATH%`.
 This entire process can be done in pure PowerShell and even 100% Batch, but I honestly prefer Python.
 Much more room to stretch my legs.
 2. Download both [youtube-dl](https://ytdl-org.github.io/youtube-dl/download.html) and [FFmpeg](https://ffmpeg.org/download.html), as well as [webm2opus.py](https://github.com/subvod/examples/blob/master/webm2opus.py).
 Extract and copy all three (**webm2opus.py**, **ffmpeg.exe**, and **youtube-dl.exe**) to the same directory, then run **webm2opus.py**.
-3. Open "_videolist.txt" (file name can be changed as you see fit) and paste video links, one line each.
+3. Open **_videolist.txt** (file name can be changed as you see fit) and paste video links, one line each.
 Update links as needed.
 4. Run **webm2opus.py** when you want to download and convert the videos from the list.